whitfin/local-cluster/README.md

 changing after your app tree has already started (and so is recommended).
 It also helps with the fact that test order isn't guaranteed, and so `LocalCluster.start/1` sometimes bloats the size of your actual test code.

+This library itself uses this setup, so you can copy/paste as needed or use as an example when integrating into your own codebase.

 ## Usage